seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 flow-sensitive, context-sensitive interprocedural analysis that can take a significant amount of time to execute (and obviously, there is a lot of room between these two extremes for other implementations).
-To cleanly support situations like this, the LLVM Pass Infrastructure supports the notion of Analysis Groups.
+To cleanly support situations like this, the LLVM37 Pass Infrastructure supports the notion of Analysis Groups.

 Analysis Group Concepts